ishantSikdar/ishantSikdar/README.md

 - 👨‍💻 All of my projects are available at [www.github.com/ishantSikdar/](www.github.com/ishantSikdar/)

-- 💬 Ask me about **Java, Spring Boot, JavaScript, ReactJS, MongoDB, and MySQL.**
+- 💬 Never ask me about **Java, Spring Boot, JavaScript, ReactJS, NodeJs, ExpressJs, MongoDB, and MySQL.
+Because if you will, then I won't stop and can't able to do my work**

 - 📫 How to reach me **ishant9715@gmail.com**